-The 2014 program guidelines have no significant changes from 2013.
-Minor Handbook updates have been made in an effort to create a more user-friendly guide through the SGIP incentive application process.
-Some changes in the 2014 Handbook include:
+The 2015 program guidelines have no significant changes from 2014.
+Minor Handbook updates have been made in an effort to comply with any regulatory requirements.
+Some changes in the 2015 Handbook include:

 - Incentive Decline: As per D.11-09-015 beginning 2013 Emerging Technologies and Biogas Rates will decreased 10%, and all other technologies will decrease 5% annually (see Rates table below).

 - Applicants will need to apply online using the 2015 Online Reservation Request.

 Eligible technologies are grouped into three incentive levels shown below: